 Because it is a minimally invasive procedure, patients may experience a shorter hospital stay, less pain, fewer complications and a quicker recovery.
 Losing weight can help improve certain conditions such as diabetes or sleep apnea.

-Unlike gastric bypass surgery, the Lap-Band system does not require cutting or reattaching of any part of the stomach or small intestine.
+Unlike gastric bypass surgery, the Lap-Band system does not require cutting or reattaching any part of the stomach or small intestine.

 For more information or to schedule an appointment, call the Manatee Weight Loss Center at 941-896-9507.